ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 ![](https://raw.Githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Pro.jpg) **Pro Tip**

-If methods apply to more than one cataloged object or observation at the same event, use the [event method](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctcoll_event_attr_type#event_method) **Event** attribute as it will be applied to all catalog records associated with th event and will not require repeated entry of the method in individual catalog records.
+If methods apply to more than one cataloged object or observation at the same event, use the [event method](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctcoll_event_attr_type#event_method) **Event** attribute as it will be applied to all catalog records associated with the event and will not require repeated entry of the method in individual catalog records.

 * **record_event_habitat** is a free-text field that can be used to add information about habitat at the **Event** that are specific to the cataloged objects or observations.